-The policy and procedures for a bidder to submit its good faith efforts ("GFE") to meet a contract goal.
-These must include:
+The procedures for a bidder to submit its good faith efforts ("GFE") to meet a contract goal include:

-- The bidder must make GFE the same as one that met the goal, even if the proposed participation is zero.
-Vendors must report in writing the request for waivers and provide evidence for reasons they believed waivers or reductions of the contract goal(s) will not be approved and therefore they do not bid on contracts where they might fall short of the goal(s). - 2.
-The board is following the judicially approved, and industry accepted, best practices for defining and reviewing GFE submissions.
-The USDOT DBE program is an excellent model.
-This program does not operate as a quota system or quota limits.
-The policy revisions reflect that prime vendors, suppliers, distributors is not a quota program and does not operate as such. - 3.
+- 1. The bidder must make GFE the same as one that met the goal, even if the proposed participation is zero.
+Vendors must report in writing the request for waivers and provide evidence for reasons they believe waivers or reductions of the contract goal(s) will not be approved and therefore they do not bid on contracts where they might fall short of the goal(s). - The Board follows the judicially approved, and industry accepted, best practices for defining and reviewing GFE submissions.
+The United States Department of Transportation Disadvantaged Business Enterprise USDOT DBE program is an excellent model.
+This program does not operate as a quota system or quota limits. - 3.
 OBD will develop and disseminate written procedures to appeal program decisions, such as the failure to make GFE to meet a contract goal.
 This will comport with basic procedural due process standards.
 The disparity report references the USDOT program provisions can provide a starting point for drafting these additions, and edits for GFE. - 4.
 The Board will provide a short period after bid or proposal submission to submit documents supporting the Utilization Plan.
-All MBE and WBE participation must list participation on the Plan with the bid or proposal, but the Letter(s) of Intent ("LOIs"), certification letters, requests for reduction of the goal(s) and accompanying GFE, etc., must be submitted up to 48 hours after bid or proposal submission. - The Board will continue to follow the best practices on substitution of certified firms during contract performance, vendor performance audit, as described in the USDOT DBE program regulations The Board, District, CPS, does not operate the remedial program as a quota.
+All MBE and WBE participation must list participation on the Plan with the bid or proposal, but the Letter(s) of Intent ("LOIs"), certification letters, requests for reduction of the goal(s) and accompanying GFE, etc., must be submitted within 48 hours after bid or proposal submission. - 5.
+The Board will continue to follow the best practices on substitution of certified firms during contract performance, vendor performance audit, as described in the USDOT DBE program regulations.
+The Board remedial program does not impose quotas or use quotas or regulate quotas or limitations.